 Antigen processing and presentation

 Paul A. Craig, Trevor Anderson, Herbert J. Bernstein, Colette Daubner, Anya Goodman, Stefan Irby, Julia Koeppe, Jeffery L. Mills, Mike Pikaart, Ashley Ringer McDonald, Suzanne O’Handley, Rebecca Roberts, and Robert Stewart.
 Using protein function prediction to promote hypothesis-driven thinking in undergraduate biochemistry education.
 The Chemist, Journal of the American Institute of Chemists.
-In press.
+Available online

 Marita Chakhtoura, Uma Sriram, Michelle Heayn, Joshua Wonsidler, Christopher Doyle, Joudy-Ann Dinnall, Stefania Gallucci, and Rebecca A. Roberts.
 Bisphenol A does not mimic Estrogen in the promotion of the in vitro response of murine Dendritic Cells to Toll-Like-Receptor ligands.
 Mediators of Inflammation, vol. 2017, Article ID 2034348, 12 pages, 2017. doi:10.1155/2017/2034348 Available online